cowtowncoder/low-gc-membuffers/README.md

 # Status

-A set of unit tests exist, and code appears solid enough to start building test systems.
-But be careful to fully evaluate the library before using at as component before 1.0 release.
+Project has been used for couple of production systems for months, and by now has proven stable and performant for expected use cases.

+One publicly accessible project that uses it is [Arecibo](https://github.com/ning/Arecibo), a metrics collection, aggregation and visualization.

+The usual caveat still applies: given that project is in its pre-1.0 stage, you should carefully evaluate functionality before using it for production systems.

 # Usage

-## Start with `MemBuffers` factory
+## Start with a factory

+Exact factory to use depends on value type: here we assume you are looking for byte-based buffers.
+If so, you will use `MemBuffersForBytes`.
-It all starts with `MemBuffers`, which can be viewed as container and factory of actual buffers (`MemBuffer`).
+This object can be viewed as container and factory of actual buffers (`ChunkyBytesMemBuffer` or `StreamyBytesMemBuffer`).
 To construct one, you need to specify amount of memory to use, as well as how memory should be sliced: so, for example:

-    MemBuffers bufs = new MemBuffers(30 * 1024, 2, 11);
+    MemBuffersForBytes factory = new MemBuffersForBytes(30 * 1024, 2, 11);

 would create instance that allocates at least 2 (and at most 11) segments (which wrap direct `ByteBuffer` instances) with size of 30 kB: that is, has memory usage between 60 and 330 kilobytes.
 The segments are then used by actual buffer instances (more on this in a bit)